Can You Have A Joint Bank Account With SSI?

 The Impact of Trusts On Joint Bank Accounts

 However, the money in the account will not count toward the resource limit if the trust is irrevocable.
-The complicated laws and restrictions governing trusts and joint bank accounts can be navigated more easily by SSDI beneficiaries with the assistance of a special needs planning attorney.
+The complicated laws and restrictions governing trusts and joint bank accounts can be navigated more easily by SSI beneficiaries with the assistance of a special needs planning attorney.

 Can a Social Security Check be Deposited Into a Joint Account